meredithcook/meredithcook.github.io/_posts/2024-06-19-christian-writing-stewardship.md

 ## So then, how do we pursue presence over platform?

-So, then, how do we pursue presence over platform in Christian writing?
-That leads us to the main idea of this series:
+Starting the shift from platform to presence leads us to the main idea of this series:

 *Christians should promote our word-centric faith by stewarding what God has shown us in His word through content that edifies and encourages the church.*

 Over the next few articles, I will seek to answer four questions related to Christian writing and how we might steward what God has given us by pursuing presence over platform:

-	* *What is Christian writing?*
+* What is Christian writing?
-	* *Why should Christians write?*
+* Why should Christians write?
-	* *What should Christians write?*
+* What should Christians write?
-	* *How, then, should Christians write?
+* How, then, should Christians write?
 (Practical Application)

 I'm thankful for the many Christian writers who, along with my family, church, and other "real-life" friends, have helped me understand my Bible better, encouraged me in the faith, and spurred me on to good works.
 I believe Christian writing should persist, and hope to encourage you with a perspective on Christian writing that has convicted me for a while.